StamusNetworks/scirius/README.rst

  python manage.py syncdb

+Authentication is by default in scirius so you will need to create a superuser account when proposed.

 One of the easiest way to try Scirius is to run the Django test server ::

  python manage.py runserver